 To receive DSA, you must:

-• meet the definition of disabled under the Equality Act 2010 - you have a physical or mental impairment that has a 'substantial' and 'long-term' (12 months or more) negative effect on your ability to complete simply daily tasks
+• meet the definition of disabled under the Equality Act 2010 - you have a physical or mental impairment that has a 'substantial' and 'long-term' (12 months or more) negative effect on your ability to complete simple daily tasks

 • be an undergraduate or postgraduate student (including distance learning)

-• qualify for student finance from Student Finance England
+• qualify for student finance from Student Finance England (or other funding body)

 • be studying a course that lasts at least a year.